 How a Professional License Defense Lawyer Can Help

 With your professional future hanging in the balance, it's important not to take unnecessary risks.
 As soon as you learn your professional license is in jeopardy, hire an experienced attorney to help.
-Joseph D. Lento has defended licensed professionals in New Jersey, Pennsylvania, and New York and achieved successful outcomes on their behalf.
+Attorney Joseph D. Lento has defended licensed professionals in New Jersey, Pennsylvania, and New York and achieved successful outcomes on their behalf.
 Contact the Lento Law Firm at (888) 535-3686 today to discuss your case and your options.